-It is possible to pay healthcare professionals and other relevant decision makers to provide genuine consultancy or other services such as speaking at and chairing meetings, involvement in trials, studies and training, and participation in advisory board meetings or market research.
-However, Clause 23 of the ABPI Code states that a written contract should be agreed before the services commence and a legitimate need for the services must be identified in advance.
+Healthcare professionals and other relevant decision makers may be paid for the provision of genuine consultancy or other services, such as speaking at and chairing meetings, involvement in medical/scientific studies, clinical trials or training services, writing articles and/or publications, participation at advisory board meetings and participation in market research.
+However, Clause 24 of the 2021 ABPI Code states that a written contract should be agreed before the services commence and a legitimate need for the services must be identified in advance.
 The number of healthcare professionals involved in such activities must be limited to that necessary to achieve the identified need, and criteria for selecting the healthcare professionals should be directly related to the specified purpose.
-Recruitment of healthcare professionals should not amount to an inducement to prescribe, and any compensation provided should reflect the fair market value of the service provided.
-The contracts with healthcare professionals should require them to declare these consultancy arrangements when writing or speaking about matters relating to the agreement or the company.
-Pharmaceutical companies must make publicly available details of the fees paid to consultants in the UK.
-From 2015 onwards, the information that must be disclosed is the total amount paid in a calendar year to each consultant who has provided services.
-The names of the consultants must be disclosed, where consent is given, except in relation to payments for R&D work, where disclosure should be on an aggregate basis.
+Recruitment of healthcare professionals should not amount to an inducement to prescribe, etc., and any compensation provided should reflect the fair market value of the service provided.
+The contracts with healthcare professionals should require them to declare these consultancy arrangements when writing or speaking about matters relating to the subject of the agreement or the company.
+Pharmaceutical companies must make publicly available details of the fees and expenses paid to UK individuals, organisations, etc. for contracted services.
+The information that must be disclosed is the total amount paid in a calendar year to each consultant who has provided services.
+The names of the consultants must be disclosed, except in relation to payments for R&D work, where disclosure should be on an aggregate basis.